MMohan1/django-github/README.md

 # Results

-To see the stored results Follow the stapes- create superuser python manage.py createsuperuser
+To see the stored results Follow the steps
+To create the django admin superuser:

+    python manage.py createsuperuser

-   You can now visit the following URLS
+You can now visit the following URLS:

    	* http://127.0.0.1:8000/admin/

   # Tests

 Run the test suite: